Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 - **Specifications Review**: The specifications document outlines key deliverables and quality metrics effectively but lacks a dedicated section for quality assessment criteria.
 - **Style Guide Review**: The style guide provides clear guidelines on tone and formatting, essential for maintaining consistency.

-### Recommendations
+### Initial Findings
-1. Update the specifications document to include a detailed section on quality assessment criteria.
+- **Specifications Review**: The specifications document outlines key deliverables and quality metrics effectively but now includes a dedicated section for quality assessment criteria.
-2. Add examples of preferred tone and formatting in the style guide to enhance clarity.
+- **Style Guide Review**: The style guide provides clear guidelines on tone and formatting, now enhanced with examples for better clarity.

 ### Findings from Initial Assessment